Templates

 In the Extra Horizon cloud, you can create mail templates which the mail service can use to send well-formed emails.
 You can manage these templates with the Extra Horizon client as well.

-exh templates list
+exh templates init <template-name>

 Arguments